-In addition, for proper preparation, you have to consider the risks and the benefits of deep brain stimulation (DBS).
+In addition, for proper preparation, you must consider the risks and the benefits of deep brain stimulation (DBS).
 If you have a history of any medical condition, inform your doctor.
 They will help you make an informed decision before DBS surgery.

 Procedures for deep brain stimulation

 A neurosurgeon will carry out this procedure with the help of other medical professionals.
 Before the commencement of the surgical procedure, your surgeon will place a head frame on your head.
 The head frame (stereotactic head frame) keeps your head from moving during brain imaging.
 The deep brain stimulation procedure is in two stages.

 Firstly, you will undergo computed tomography (CT) or magnetic resonance imaging (MRI) scans before the procedure.
 These scans are for your surgeon to know the target area and electrode placement guidance.
 Furthermore, a small hole will be made in your skull.
 The neurosurgeon will implant electrodes with leads into the site of the symptoms in your brain through these tiny holes.